 Day 9: Free Day on Gili Meno

 Relax and enjoy a free day on Gili Meno today.
 Renowned for its white-sand beaches and untouched jungle, Gili Meno is tropical island paradise.
-Spend the day exploring this tiny island, relaxing on the beaches and swimming in the clear water, or going for a stroll or a bicycle ride.
+Spend the day exploring this tiny island, relaxing on the beaches, swimming in the clear water, or going for a bicycle ride.

-Say goodbye to the Gilis today as you make your way to the harbor to board the fast boat back to Bali.
-Meet your driver on arrival at Padang Bai, and then head down to Jimbaran on the south coast for your last few days on the Island of the Gods.
+Say goodbye to the Gili Islands today as you make your way to the harbor and board the fast boat back to Bali.
+On arrival, you'll meet your driver on arrival at Padang Bai, and then head down to Jimbaran on the south coast for your last few days in Bali.

 Once you've checked into your hotel, the rest of the day is free.
 Jimbaran Bay has a sheltered beach that's perfect for swimming, but you can also head out to nearby Tegal Wangi beach, which is said to be one of the most beautiful beaches in Bali.
 You can also go for a wander through the town, and, if you feel like treating yourself, stop by one of the high-end spas for a traditional Balinese massage.

-Day 11: Bukit Peninsula Beach Tour & Kecak Show in Uluwatu
+Day 11: Beaches of Bukit Peninsula & Kecak Show in Uluwatu

-Spend your last day in Bali on a tour of the beaches of the Bukit Peninsula.
+Spend your last day in Bali at the beaches of the Bukit Peninsula.
 Swing by Padang Padang Beach, Thomas Beach, Green Bowl Beach, and Pandawa Beach, spending as little or as long as you like at each spot.
 After that, visit Uluwatu and take a quick tour of the town before returning to your hotel to relax for a little.

-At sunset, head back out to Uluwatu Cliff Temple to see the amazing Kecak Show.
+At sunset, head back out to Uluwatu Cliff Temple to see a Kecak show.
 Pronounced 'ket-chak', this traditional dance is one of the most impressive Balinese dances, and watching it as the sun sets over this 11th-century Hindu temple is the perfect way to round off your trip.